 A visit to Vilcabamba and the Valley of Longevity in Ecuador

-With a few days to do some sightseeing while staying in Cuenca, this time the obvious choice was to head South and explore more of the sights and activities near Loja, the choice included a visit to the well-known valley of Vilcabamba.
+With a few days to do some sightseeing while staying in Cuenca, the obvious choice was to head South and explore more of the sights and activities near Loja.
+The choice included a visit to the well-known valley of Vilcabamba.

 Just an hour South from Loja, nestled in the Andes cordillera of Ecuador lies the peaceful scenic valley of Vilcabamba.
 The valley is located at 1500 m.a.s.l. and is blessed with a stable warm weather ranging between 20C and 22C.

 Vilcabamba is known as the valley of longevity, where most inhabitants live statistically longer.
 In this valley it is possible to find people over the age of 100, healthy and still working in the fields.

 The name vilka bamba is Quechua for Sacred Valley, a peaceful, colorful valley with scenic views that attracts tourist year-round.
 In fact, as I strolled down the main square it was easy to see the amount of expats that have decided to settle down here, in search of peace.